ggesquiere/DatAgora/Lego-city-counter/README.md

 https://github.com/antoinechedin/lego-city-counter<br>
 **Antoine CHEDIN & Rendy LATBI**

+## Description

+This is a Unity project that enables you to produce a lego model of a Building, a neighbourhood or an entire city.

 ## Implemented features :
 - Customizable Grid for Mesh Analysis
+- Scale parameters to better adjust your results to your needs
 - Mesh analysis and LegoMap export in Json
+- Export in CSV files for simpler building instructions, fitting your lego tiles
-- Creating a Mesh from a LegoMap
+- Creating a Mesh from a LegoMap with adjustable vertical scale

 ## Illustrations:
 <img src="Assets/Img/Terrain.PNG" data-canonical-src="Assets/Img/Terrain.PNG" width="430" height="250" /> <img src="Assets/Img/Lego.PNG" data-canonical-src="Assets/Img/Lego.PNG" width="430" height="250" />